 Why the Great Stupas?
+History of Sanchi Stupa

-The Stupa itself is believed to look like Buddha in his sitting posture.
-Sanchi stupa is also one such.
-It has the relics of Buddha himself and it was commissioned by the great emperor Ashoka himself.
-Ashoka belongs to the Mauryan empire dating to sometime in the 3rd century.
-And hence this is probably the oldest standing Stupa.
+The Stupa itself is believed to look like the Buddha in his yogic posture.
+Sanchi stupa is no different from this concept.
+It has the relics of Buddha himself, and it was commissioned by the great emperor Ashoka.
+Ashoka belongs to the Mauryan empire, dating to sometime in the 3rd century.
+This makes it probably the oldest standing Stupa.

 A walk through Sanchi Stupa

-There are two interpretations of the above carving.
-One is that Buddha is represented by the Stupa shown on the top and that people are coming in to offer their prayers and get blessings.
-The second interpretation is that people are bringing in offerings and donations to build the stupa.
-The lower row people look different and uniquely dressed compared to others and hence it is said could be foreigners coming in to give donations as well.
+One, Buddha is represented by the Stupa shown on the top, and people are coming in to offer their prayers and get blessed by him.
+Two, people are bringing in offerings and donations to build the Stupa.
+The people depicted in the lower row are more exquisitely dressed compared to others.
+One conclusion is that these might depict foreigners coming in to give donations as well.

 Also Read – Temples of Ayutthaya kingdom – Click Here

 There are many more structures inside the complex.
-It is believed that the whole stupa was once housed inside a towered temple complex types.
-Not sure how authentic the claim is.
-But you can see individual standing temples like below around the area.
+It is believed that the whole Stupa was once a part of a temple that surrounded it.
+I am not sure how authentic the claim is, but you can see individual standing temples like below around the area.

 Some facts about Sanchi Stupa

-- Emperor Ashoka commissioned the work for the Sanchi Stupa and laid the foundation, however, he never visited the Stupa after that.
-It was his wife Queen Devi and his daughters who completed the construction work.
+- Emperor Ashoka commissioned the work for the Sanchi Stupa and laid the foundation.
+However, he never visited the Stupa after that.
+It was his wife, Queen Devi and his daughters who completed the construction work.

-- Initially, it was just the main dome and Ashoka pillar erected next to the dome and overtime other monuments and gateways were constructed around it.
+- Initially, it was just the main dome and Ashoka pillar erected next to the dome, and overtime, other monuments and gateways were constructed around it.